PulsarHRI/pulsarhri.github.io/docs/index.md

 * Detailed descriptions of available classes, methods, and parameters
 * Best practices for integration and deployment
 ## Installing the Pulsar API into your own Environment
 To ensure a clean and manageable development setup, we strongly recommend using a virtual environment.
 This helps isolate your dependencies and avoid conflicts with other Python packages on your system.
+All examples and functionality have been tested on Windows 11 using Python 3.12.10.

 ### Step 1: Create a Virtual Environment
 Open your terminal or command prompt and run: